kaz-Anova/StackNet/README.md

 output_name | Prefix of the models to be printed per iteration.
 This is to allow the Meta features of each iteration to be printed.
 Defaults to nothing. data_prefix |  prefix to be used when the user supplies own pairs of [X_train,X_cv] datasets for each fold as well as an X file for the whole training data.
 This is particularly useful for when likelihood features are needed or generally features than must be computed within cv.
 Each train/valid pair is identified by prefix_train[fold_index_starting_from_zero].txt/prefix_cv[fold_index_starting_from_zero].txt and prefix_train.txt for the final set.
 For example if prefix=mystack and folds=2 then stacknet is expecting 2 pairs of train/cv files. e.g [[mystack_train0.txt,mystack_cv0.txt],[mystack_train1.txt,mystack_cv1.txt]].
 It also expects a [mystack_train.txt]  for the final train set.
 These files can be either dense or sparse ( when 'sparse=True') and need to have the target variable in the beginning.
 If you use **output_name** to extract the predictions, these will be stacked vertically in the same order as the cv files. indices_name |  A prefix.
 When given any value it prints a .csv file for each fold with the corresponding train(0) and valiation(1) indices stacked vertically .The format is “row_index,[0 if train else 1 for validation]”.
-First it prints the train indices and then the validation indices in exactly the same order as they appear when modelling inside StackNet. test_target | True if the test file has a target variable in the beginning (left) else false (only predictors in the file). params | Parameter file where each line is a model. empty lines correspond to the creation of new levels verbose | True if we need StackNet to output its progress else false
+First it prints the train indices and then the validation indices in exactly the same order as they appear when modelling inside StackNet. input_index (**New**) |  Name of file to load in order to form the train and cv indices during kfold cross validation.
+This overrides the internal process for generating kfolds and ignores the given folds.
+Each row needs to contain an integer in that file.
+Row size of the file needs to be the same as the `train_file`.
+It should not contain headers. one line=one integer - the indice of the validation fold the case belongs to. include_target (**New**) |  True to enable printing the target column in the output file for train holdout predictions (when `output_name` is not empty). test_target | True if the test file has a target variable in the beginning (left) else false (only predictors in the file). params | Parameter file where each line is a model. empty lines correspond to the creation of new levels verbose | True if we need StackNet to output its progress else false